Bhanu-student/Demo-project/README.md

 # Demo-project
-This is my first Github project.
+This is my first Github Repository.